 There is a special place in my desert-dwelling heart for islands.
 I’ve taken to believing that this has something to do with my ancestry – a good chunk of which came from Sicily and Ireland.
 Whatever the case, I have a deep love for islands, and I have a goal to visit as many of them as I can in my life.
-If you love islands as much as me, explore this page for guides to the islands I have had the opportunity to visit so far to plan your own trip or get a glimpse into what these places are like.
+This page will primarily be focused on gathering my guides to non-nation/state islands (e.g. Florida Keys, the California Channel Islands), but I will also keep a list of nation/state islands at the bottom of this post as well.
+If you love islands as much as me, this is the page for you!

 This little strip of islands south of Florida are famous for the interisland highway that allows you to drive from one end of the chain to the other.
 Key West, the beautiful town at the southern end of the chain, is also the famous former home of Ernest Hemingway.
 The diving here is amazing, and so are the opportunities to explore and hike.
 Learn more in our guide to the Keys.